-No more than 20% of the total funding for any particular project may be awarded to a non-CSU co-PI through a subaward.
+Non-CSU co-PIs are permitted but 80% of the total award amount must remain within the CSU.
 Additionally, the participation of non-CSU co-PIs must be strongly justified in the application.

 2.2 Eligible Use of Funds

 Requests may include support for activities or support such as the following, but are not limited to these examples: